-Tracking children has become an extremely contentious topic within our technologically advancing society.
+Tracking children has become an extremely contentious topic.
 Norms are being broken and boarders between space and time consequently blurred.
 It is within our nature to be curious about the actions of others, but when does it become an unethical form of surveillance which is explored in a plethora of fictional media and channels.

 The basis and early analysis of this topic will be unpacked further in this blog post including justification and reference to academic, news, political, social and pop culture sources.
-Through these studies, we can identify the nature of micro chipping humans and the ethical implications it will have on society through primary and secondary sources in conjunction with my digital artefact.
+Through these studies, we can identify the ethical implications surrounding tracking humans and the effects it will have for society.
+This will be achieved through primary and secondary sources in conjunction with my digital artefact.

-Micro-chipping humans allows for a new way of humans to communicate with digital worlds, technology and cyberspace.
+Micro-chipping humans allows for a new way of humans to communicate with digital worlds, technology and cyberspace in regards to explicitly tracking humans.
 However, are these benefits ethical and do they breach a human’s right to privacy?
-Through the utililisation of cybernetic technologies such as microchips in humans.
 This cybernetic advancement allows us to expand our physical limitations such as our sight and hearing, enabling us to identify an individual from the comfort of another device.

 For this project I would like to identify the basic ethics which undermine the surveillance and tracking of individuals.
 Looking at Mcnamee’s (2015) ‘Ethical Issues arising from the Real Time Tracking and monitoring of People Using GPS-based Location Services‘ we can begin to understand the framework and ethical as well as unethical implications of tracking technology.